openaps/docs/docs/docs/walkthrough/phase-2/Using-oref0-tools.md

 #Using oref0 Tools

 ## Add the oref0 Virtual Devices
 In Phase 1, you added two physical medical devices to openaps—your pump and your cgm.
-This was done using the command `$ openaps device add` and then specifying the device name, type, and parameters.
+This was done using the command `openaps device add` and then specifying the device name, type, and parameters.
 OpenAPS tools to gather system profile parameters such as pump settings, calculate the current insulin on board (IOB), and determine if the pump temp basal should be updated or not, are contained in the OpenAPS reference system oref0.
 Since there is no physical oref0 device, you are essentially adding it to the openaps environment as a virtual device or plugin.

 First, you can add a catch-all oref0 device using